1i/1i/README.md

-- 👋 Hi, I’m Patrick O'Sullivan ( Suil Abhan meaning 1i in Irish), I WFH in Dublin Ireland.
+- 👋 Hi, I’m Patrick O'Sullivan ( Suil Abhan meaning one eye, 1i, in Irish), I WFH in Dublin Ireland.
 - 🔧 I'm an engineer — that means I solve problems.
 Not problems like 'What is beauty?' because that would fall within the purview of your conundrums of philosophy.
 - 👀 I’m interested in tech, nature and gaming.
 See [ebirdus](https://github.com/1i/ebirdus) and https://ebird.org/home
 - 🧑‍💼 I currently work on mostly Java stuff that corpo work throws at me.